sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 ![Alt text](/images/travel/PXL_20230807_161054862.jpg)

-Follwed up the day with a lovely dinner and food that the kids scarfed up.
+Followed up the day with a lovely dinner and food that the kids scarfed up.
 First course before the main course of chicken and some grain, stewed to perfection.

 ![Alt text](/images/travel/PXL_20230807_105434849.jpg)